-OBJECTIVE: Use LabVIEW software to generate random numbers and multiply it with 10.

-- i) If the answer is in between 4 and 6, then program should automatically abort. - ii) Also introduce a delay of 500 ms after each iteration and display the number of iterations that it took till the condition is met. - iii) As soon as the condition is met, a dialogue box should appear indicating that your required instance has occurred.
+Exercise 1: Generate random numbers and multiply it with 10.
+If the answer is in between 4 and 6, then program should automatically abort.
+Also introduce a delay of 500ms after each iteration and display the number of iterations that it to ok till the condition is met.
+As soon as the condition is met, a dialogue box should appear indicating that your required instance has occurred.